jhuntley/jhuntley.github.io/content/posts/unity_netcode_camera.md

 ## Conclusion

 And that pretty much does it!
 The last two thing you have to do are make sure that you drag in the actual camera gameobject into the exposed field on the Hybrid Camera Manager and also ensure that you've added the relevant authoring script (Auth_PlayerCameraTarget, in my case) to your player character.

+## Updated Conclusion

+Well, after I wrote the lines above, I spent an ungodly number of hours trying to get the code to actually work, as hinted at in the introduction to this piece.
+Thankfully, my brother (the co-developer and artist-extraodinaire on this project) rolled up his sleeves and did his own implementation of the Unity Megacity code.
+Thankfully, thankfully, it worked.
+From our brief discussion, it appeared that using a virtual Cinemachine (just like the Unity project) alleviated some of the issues.
+He also picked up on the bug with the mouse facing system that was distorting the camera view.

+What else to say?
+For myself, I think moving forward I'm going to spend more time making sure I accurately and fully understand the problem at hand before casting aside potential solutions.
+I'm also going to be implementing multiplayer code from the start in any future projects -- it isn't the most appealing way to start a project, but I'd rather that than a day of headaches.

+I hope your camera implementation journeys go far better than mine!